Nature-nurture debate Flashcards

 - caused by interaction with the environment

--lifestyles or events e.g. smoking & diet to trauma leave ‘marks’ on our DNA which switch genes on and off
+- lifestyles or events e.g. smoking & diet to trauma leave ‘marks’ on our DNA which switch genes on and off

-- changed the way genes are expressed
+- this changes the way genes are expressed and influences genetic codes of children and their children

 What is nurture?